Using emulators to login and transfer files to a HPC

 putty3

-Click on Sessions on the left pane and Enter for host name: gc-prd-hpclogin1.rcs.griffith.edu.au And for saved session type a name that reminds you of which HPC it is (can be anything alphanumeric, NO spaces).
+Click on Sessions on the left pane and Enter for host name: clogin1.rcs.griffith.edu.au And for saved session type a name that reminds you of which HPC it is (can be anything alphanumeric, NO spaces).
 Double click or select Open to connect to the HPC.

 putty4